mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 The editor context provides access to a few editor-related objects like the editor component, editor component state, selection manager, context assistant manager and the editor panel manager.

-!!! info "The EditorContext gets destroyed on editor relayout and can be used as a key in an editor cache."
+!!! info "The EditorContext gets destroyed on editor re-layout and can be used as a key in an editor cache."

 - *getRepository()*: returns an object of type [SRepository](http://127.0.0.1:63320/node?ref=8865b7a8-5271-43d3-884c-6fd1d9cfdd34%2Fjava%3Aorg.jetbrains.mps.openapi.module%28MPS.OpenAPI%2F%29%2F%7ESRepository)
-- *getSelectedNode()*: returns the current selected node in the editor
+- *getSelectedNode()*: returns the currently selected node in the editor
 - *selectWRTFocusPolicy* sets the focus for a cell or node based on its focus policy defined in the *attracts focus* item in the common section in the inspector of the editor (wrt stands for "with respect to").
 - *select*: selects the node in the editor
 - *getSelectedCell()*: returns the selected cell in the editor component
-- *flushEvents()*: processes all pending model events such as property changes, adding/removing children etc. This method is called at the start of the selectX methods and sometimes has to be called when not all changes to the model are visible.
+- *flushEvents()*: processes all pending model events such as property changes and adding/removing children.
+This method is called at the start of the *selectX* methods and sometimes has to be called when not all changes to the model are visible.
 - *getContextCell()*: returns the cell of *runWithContextCell* or the current select cell
 - *getSelectionManager()*: returns the class that's responsible for handling editor selections
 - *getEditorPanelManager()*: returns a class that can open MPS editors for nodes through *openEditor(node)*